ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : Calling `Clone` on a UDP Multicast Receive Connection creates a new Connection with equivalent parameters.
 The two Connections are otherwise independent.

 Send:
 : SEND.UDP(-Lite).
-Calling `Send` on a UDP Multicast Receive connection causes an immediate SendError.
+Calling `Send` on a UDP Multicast Receive connection causes an immediate `SendError`.
 This is an unsupported operation.

 Receive:
 : RECEIVE.UDP(-Lite).
-The Receive operation in a UDP Multicast Receive connection only delivers complete Messages to `Received`, each of which represents a single datagram received in a UDP packet.
+The `Receive` operation in a UDP Multicast Receive connection only delivers complete Messages to `Received`, each of which represents a single datagram received in a UDP packet.
 Upon receiving a UDP datagram, the ECN flag from the IP header can be obtained (GET_ECN.UDP(-Lite)).

 Close:
 : Calling `Close` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) releases the local port reservation and leaves the group.
-The Connection then issues a `Closed` Event.
+The Connection then issues a `Closed` event.

 Abort:
-: Calling `Abort` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close`, except that the Connection will send a `ConnectionError` Event rather than a `Closed` Event.
+: Calling `Abort` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close`, except that the Connection will send a `ConnectionError` event rather than a `Closed` event.

 CloseGroup:
 : Calling `CloseGroup` on a UDP Multicast Receive Connection (ABORT.UDP(-Lite)) is identical to calling `Close` on this Connection and on all Connections in the same ConnectionGroup.